napari/napari.github.io/fundamentals/tracks.md

 ## putting it all together

-Here you can see an example of adding, selecting, deleting points and change their properties:
+Here you can see an example of 3D+t tracks.
+You can view the source code for this example [here](https://github.com/napari/napari/blob/master/examples/tracks_3d.py)

 ![image]({{ '/assets/tutorials/editing_points.gif' | relative_url }})